1970 Tour de France: Race overview

-Stage 14 Merckx pushed himself to the breaking point to win on Mont Ventoux.
+Stage 14 Merckx pushed himself to breaking point to win on Mont Ventoux.
 This was the first time the Tour returned there since the Death of Tom Simpson.
 He won the stage, reclaimed the lead in the Mountains and Points classifications and now only Zoetemelk was within +10:00.
 After he won this stage, Merckx briefly lost consciousness.

 The next stages were won by Marinus Wagtmans and Albert Van Vlierberghe with no major changes in the overall standings.
 Stage 17 was won by Luis Ocaña and stage 18 by Bernard Thévenet and the two of them, along with Zoetemelk, would be the most important rivals for Merckx in the coming years.

 Stage 19 included the Col du Tourmalet and the Aubisque and was won by Christian Raymond.
 Stage 20 was the final split stage and Rolf Wolfshohl won the early stage as Merckx then won the short ITT ahead of Tomas Pettersson, the other Fåglum Brother riding the Tour aside from 3rd place Gosta.
 Merckx was now ten minutes clear of everyone.
 Stage 21 was won by Basso with Jean-Pierre Danguillaume being victorious the following day.
 The final time trial on stage 23, the 29th stage, which ended at the velodrome in Paris, was won by Merckx, with only Ocana, who would nearly defeat Merckx the following year, coming within +2:00.

 Walter Godefroot won the Points Classification and Cyrille Guimard won the intermediate sprints.
 Merckx took the Most Combative Rider as well as the Combination, Mountains and the Overall classifications.
 Zoetemelk was on the podium in 2nd, Gösta Pettersson in 3rd and Salvarani won the team classification, based on their rider's performance during the final time trial ahead of Kas–Kaskol.

 Of the 150 riders to start the Tour 100 finished.
 The best new rider was Mogens Frey, Jean-Pierre Genet was voted Team-Rider Number one, Luis Ocaña was voted most elegant rider and Lucien Van Impe was voted friendliest rider.
 There was no award for the best young rider, but Zoetemelk would have been the best rider under 25.
 The next year there was an award for the youngest rider to finish the Tour, a color television which was won by Zoetemelk.

 Merckx was the third cyclist to win the Giro-Tour double in one year; Fausto Coppi and Jacques Anquetil had done it before.
 Coppi and Anquetil were over thirty years old at their doubles, Merckx was only 25.
 The margin with the second placed cyclist was less than the year before; according to J.B.
 Wadley, the difference was that Merckx stopped attacking in 1970 after the Mont Ventoux; had he been inclined to win more time, he probably would have been able to.